laurenschneider/Public-Key-Crypto/README.txt

 Lauren Schneider
 braun@pdx.edu

-Public-Key-Crypto is an implementation of a public key encryption scheme.
+Public-Key-Crypto is an implementation of a public key encryption scheme very similar to ElGamal.

 To run this program:
 Enter your message on one continuous line in a file called